Toward Jordan Decompositions of Tensors: Constructing an algebra extending tensor space

 \begin{example}[Possible semi-simple-like elements for $4\times 4\times 4$ tensors] There is a special set of elements in $\CC^4 \otimes \CC^4 \otimes \CC^4$ that mimick part of Nurmiev's \cite{nurmiev} classification of elements in $\CC^3 \otimes \CC^3 \otimes \CC^3$ from the Vinberg-Elashvili classification \cite{Vinberg-Elashvili} of trivectors in $\bw{3}\CC^9$.
 A basis $e_1,\ldots e_{12}$ of $\CC^{12}$, a partition

 and corresponding splitting $\CC^{12} = \CC^4 \oplus \CC^4 \oplus \CC^4 $ induces an inclusion $\CC^4 \otimes \CC^4 \otimes \CC^4 \subset \bw{3} \CC^{12}$.
 We then ask for the combinatorial design that consists of quadruples of non-intersecting lines in $[12]$, each line with 3 points, each line must contain precisely 1 element from each of the parts of the partition $P$, and no two lines intersecting in more than 1 point.
-By exhaustion, we have 4 quadruples of lines, which lead to the following basic elements:
+By exhaustion, we have 4 quadruples of lines, which lead to the following basic elements which we call \emph{quasi-semisimple}:

 These tensors have the same adjoint rank profiles as those of rank 4 listed in Example~\ref{ex:444}.
-The elements that come from $\a_1$ appear to all be nilpotent, and hence, there would be no ad-semisimple elements that live entirely in $\fa_1$.
+The elements that come from $\fa_1$ appear to all be nilpotent, and hence, there would be no ad-semisimple elements that live entirely in $\fa_1$.
 Moreover, these elements do not commute.
 However, the combinatorial structure seems interesting and could be interesting for further study.

 We also note that the matrix multiplication tensor has an expression that looks like the sum of 2 of these semi-simple-like elements, and moreover, we checked that the adjoint rank profile of $p_i + p_j$ is identical to that of mmult.